mihanizm56/mihanizm-i18n-react/README.md

 # @mihanizm56/i18n-react

-## Sollution for i18n for react&redux usage
+## Sollution for i18n for react&redux usage based on intl-messageformat library (format.js)

 ## Examples of usage